 The Fund's deferred tax liability and/or asset balances are estimated based on effective tax rates expected to apply to taxable income in the years such balances are realized.
 The Fund will rely to some extent on information provided by MLPs regarding the tax characterization of the distributions made by such MLPs, which may not be provided to the Fund on a timely basis, to estimate the Fund's deferred tax liability and/or asset balances for purposes of financial statement reporting and determining its NAV.
 The Fund's estimates regarding its deferred tax liability and/or asset balances are made in good faith; however, the daily estimate of the Fund's deferred tax liability and/or asset balances used to calculate the Fund's NAV could vary substantially from the Fund's actual tax liability, and, as a result, the determination of the Fund's actual tax liability may have a material impact on the Fund's NAV.
 From time to time, the Fund may modify its estimates or assumptions regarding its deferred tax liability and/or asset balances as new information becomes available.
 Modifications of the Fund's estimates or assumptions regarding its deferred tax liability and/or asset balances and any applicable valuation allowance, changes in generally accepted accounting principles or related guidance or interpretations thereof, limitations imposed on net operating losses (if any) and changes in applicable tax law could result in increases or decreases in the Fund's NAV per share, which could be material.
+Likewise, any change in the applicable U.S. federal or state income tax rates could impact the Fund's current or deferred tax liabilities, which could impact the Fund's NAV per share as well.

-The Fund's strategy of investing primarily in MLPs and electing to be taxed as a regular corporation, rather than as a regulated investment company for U.S. federal income tax purposes, involves complicated accounting, tax, NAV and valuation issues that may cause the Fund to differ significantly from most other open-end registered investment companies.
+The Fund's strategy of investing primarily in MLPs and electing to be taxed as a regular corporation, rather than as a RIC for U.S. federal income tax purposes, involves complicated accounting, tax, NAV and valuation issues that may cause the Fund to differ significantly from most other open-end registered investment companies.
 This may result in unexpected and potentially significant accounting, tax and valuation consequences for the Fund and its shareholders.
 The Fund may change its accounting, tax and valuation procedures and practices over time, which could have material adverse consequences on the Fund and its shareholders.